How Much Do Bookkeepers Charge? A State-by-State Breakdown

-If you're searching for a "bookkeeper near me,"
+If you are searching for a “bookkeeper near me,”

 you’re probably wondering: How much does a bookkeeper cost?
 The answer